salva/fastdbfs/README.md

 * Improve command line parsing allowing for command flags, pipes, redirections, etc.

-* Autocomplete
+* Autocomplete.

+* Make history persistent between sessions.

+* Allow passing commands when the program is launched (for instance, setting the default profile).

-* Help system
+* Help system.

-* Better usability
+* Better usability.

-* Make into a Python module
+* Convert it into a Python module.

-* Break the code in several modules.
+* Break the code in several modules and clean it.

 # Development and support